Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits: Hamiltonian Verification and Calibration Through Tomography

 This fitting procedure works very well, as evidenced by Fig.~\ref{fig:ham_tomog}, which shows the results of the Hamiltonian tomography implemented on the \texttt{ibm\_hanoi} quantum device.
 This is to be expected given the full QPT results above.
 The solid lines in both Fig.~\ref{fig:ham_tomog_subfig1} and Fig.~\ref{fig:ham_tomog_subfig2} are generated by numerically evolving the cross-resonance Hamiltonian obtained from the fits to the experimental data.
 In both cases, the points are the raw experimental data.
 The suppression in the observed amplitudes is most likely due to measurement error since it is present at $t=0$.

 The Hamiltonian rates obtained from the tomography are given in Table~\ref{table:hamiltonian_rates}.
-The strength of the cross-resonance pulse was chosen to yield an effective $Z_iX_j$ interaction strength of $\approx 0.5$ MHz.
 By far the largest term, at over $3$MHz is the $Z_i\mathds{1}_j$ term arising from the AC Stark shift on the control qubit from the off-resonant drive.
 This is expected to be the case based on theoretical predictions (the Stark shift term is proportional to the square of the applied drive amplitude $\Omega$, whereas the other terms are proportional to either $J_{ij}\Omega$ or $J_{ij}^2$, with $J_{ij}\ll \Omega$).

 The next largest rates are the desired entangling operator $Z_iX_j$ and the spurious single qubit $\mathds{1}_iX_j$ rotation, which for these qubits and drive parameters have equal and opposite rates with magnitudes approximately $0.5$MHz.
 All other terms have substantially smaller magnitudes and can be neglected.
 In particular, the two-body $Z_iY_j$ and $Z_iZ_j$ terms, arising from residual drive phase miscalibration and qubit-qubit self-interaction respectively, are the smallest and are more than an order of magnitude smaller than the desired $Z_iX_j$ term.
 These are the most problematic terms, since they cannot be eliminated using single qubit quantum control.